getting started

 The forum is set up to make it very easy to find what you want to read.

-You can set it to list the messages by date -- select and see what has been posted in the last day or two -- by what is called a "thread," or chronologically.
+Under "My Preferences" you can set it to list the messages by date -- select and see what has been posted in the last day or two -- by what is called a "thread," or chronologically.
 A thread allows you to follow the conversation as it develops among different members.

 Note: At this time our forum is so well-used that messages may not be available after a few days.
 If you see messages you want to save, save them now.
 Or subscribe to the digest so you can save them all.